-The most recent experience study, performed for the period covering fiscal years 2011 through 2016, was outlined in a report dated May 5, 2017 and can be located on the MPERA website.
-The long-term expected rate of return on pension plan assets is reviewed as part of the regular experience studies prepared for the Plan.
-The long-term rate of return as of June 30, 2020, was calculated using the average long-term capital market assumptions published in the Survey of Capital Market Assumptions 2020 Edition by Horizon Actuarial Service, LLC, yielding a median real rate of return of 4.94%.
-The assumed inflation is based on the intermediate inflation of 2.4% in the 2020 OASDI Trustees Report by the Chief Actuary for Social Security to produce 75-year cost projections.
-Combining these two results yields a nominal return of 7.34%.
-Best estimates of arithmetic real rates of return for each major asset class included in the target asset allocation as of June 30, 2020 are summarized below.
+The long-term rate of return as of June 30, 2021, was calculated using the average long-term capital market assumptions published in the Survey of Capital Market Assumptions 2021 Edition by Horizon Actuarial Service, LLC, yielding a median real rate of return of 4.66%.
+The assumed inflation is based on the intermediate inflation of 2.4% in the 2021 OASDI Trustees Report by the Chief Actuary for Social Security to produce 75-year cost projections.
+Combining these two results yields a nominal return of 7.06%.
+Best estimates of arithmetic real rates of return for each major asset class included in the target asset allocation as of June 30, 2021 are summarized on the following page.